BIOS 200. Med Biostatistics&Epidemiology. 3 Credits.

 BIOS 211.
 Statistical Methods I. 3 Credits.

 Fundamental concepts for data analysis and experimental design.
 Descriptive and inferential statistics, including classical and nonparametric methods, regression, correlation, and analysis of variance.
 Statistical software.
-Prerequisite: Junior standing.
+Prerequisite: Minimum Junior standing or STAT 141 or STAT 143 and Instructor permission.
 Cross-listed with: STAT 211.

 BIOS 221.
 Statistical Methods II.
 3 Credits.

 Multiple regression and correlation.
 Basic experimental design.
 Analysis of variance (fixed random and mixed models).
 Analysis of covariance.
 Computer software usage.
+Prerequisite: STAT 143 or STAT 211; or STAT 141 and Instructor permission.
 Cross-listed with: STAT 221.

 BIOS 223.
 Applied Multivariate Analysis.
 3 Credits.

 Multivariate normal distribution.
 Inference for mean vectors and covariance matrices.
 Multivariate analysis of variance (MANOVA), discrimination and classification, principal components, factor analysis.
-Prerequisite: Any 200 level Statistics course; STAT 221 or STAT 225 recommended; matrix algebra recommended.
+Prerequisite: Prerequisite: STAT 221; matrix algebra recommended.
 Cross-listed with: STAT 223.

-Probabilistic models and inference for time-to-event data.
-Censored data, life tables, Kaplan-Meier estimation, logrank tests, proportional hazards regression.
-Specialized applications (e.g. clinical trials, reliability).
-Prerequisite: Any 200 level Statistics course; one year of calculus.
+Models and inference for time-to-event and binary data.
+Censored data, life tables, Kaplan-Meier estimation, logrank tests, proportional hazards models.
+Logistic regression-interpretation, assessment, model building, special topics.
+Prerequisite: STAT 221.
 Cross-listed with: STAT 229.

 BIOS 231.
 Experimental Design.
 3 Credits.